lulav/LRS_Documentation/blog/2023-09-12-poliastro/index.md

 ax2.set_aspect(1,'datalim')
 ```
-You can see the orbit duration decreases for different drag coefficients:
+As you can see, the orbit duration varies for different sids:
 ![png](img/citros2.png "CITROS example")